forestgrape/coronavirus/virion_viability.md

   * At an air humidity below 40%: the droplets dry out the substances crystallize and only self decay occurs, which is slow at low temperatures.
 * In the stomach virions are inactivated by acids.

 ### Decay Factors and Mechanisms
-Common decay mechanisms and their speeds as halflife times.
-Self decay is the decay without extern factors except temperature and PH values.
-The self decay is the fastest decay form at temperatures above 45 degrees.
-At lower temperatures decay by biochemicals is usually faster, except if the samples are dried, since without water there is no decay through biochemicals.
+Common decay mechanisms and their speeds in halflife times.

+#### Sunlight
+At low UV (e.g low sun in the fall) the halflife time is about 6 minutes and at high UV (e.g. sun in summer) about 2 min.

+#### Biochemicals
+Decay by biochemicals inactivate virions mainly from the outside by interacting with the spike protein or destroying the lipid envelope.
+Rates at room temperature (22 degree):
+* In sputum/nasal mucus/saliva/on the skin the rates are similar up to a factor of 2.
+The decay rate doubles about every 10 degrees temperature increase.
+The rate is highest at relative humidities such that the samples shrink due to evaporation but don't dry out.
+  * at 4 degrees: about 5 to 10 hours
+  * at 22 degrees: about 1 to 4 hours
+* Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a few seconds
+* Soap: About 20 seconds

 #### Self Decay
-[**in work and to check/confirm the numbers**]
+[**to check/confirm the mechanisms and the numbers, explorative section**] Self decay is the decay without extern factors except temperature and PH values.
-Self decay is mainly governed by self RNA decay up to about 45 degrees celsius.
-Above about 45 degrees the spike proteins start loosing functionality becomes the main decay mechanism.
+Self decay happens mainly by self RNA decay up to about 45 degrees celsius.
+Above about 45 degrees the proteins start loosing functionality become the main self decay mechanism.
 The self decay rate is approximately piecewise linear:
-* below 40 degrees: The RNA decay dominates.
-The rate doubles (the halftime halves) about every 7 degree temperature increase.
+* below 40 degrees:  The rate doubles (the halftime halves) about every 5 degree temperature increase.
 * 40 to 45 degrees: The rate of the RNA decay and the spike deactivation is about the same.
-* Above 45 degrees: The spike decay rate doubles (the halftime halves) about every 2 degrees.
+* Above 45 degrees: The protein decay rate doubles (the halftime halves) about every 2 degrees.
 * Above 65 degrees: The lipid envelope decays

-##### RNA Self Decay
+##### Decay below 40 degrees
+RNA self decay [numbers to be checked/confirmed, explorative].
+The numbers are rough estimates
+> Estimating the numbers is to my knowlegde not straight forward since in many investigation interacting proteins are present combined with not dry enough air so that biochemical protein interactions occur b  .

-* at 4 degrees: about  200 hours
+* at 4 degrees: about  300 - 400 hours
-* at 20 degrees: about 100 hours
+* at 20 degrees: about  80 - 120 hours
-* at 30 degrees: about  30 hours
+* at 31 degrees: about  30 -  40 hours
+* at 35 degrees: about  15 -  20 hours
+* at 39 degrees: about   7 -  11 hours
-* at 37 degrees: about   5 hours
+* at 43 degrees: about   3 -   5 hours

-###### RNA and Protein Self Decay
+##### RNA and Protein Self Decay
+RNA decay and protein decay rate are about the same with a halftime of about 2 hours.
 * at 45 degrees: about  2 hours

-###### Spike Self Decay
+##### Protein Self Decay
+At higher temperatures the proteins start to denature and loose their functionality (usually not reversible).
+The protein decay is varies across the coronavirus species and even single strains can adapt to become more heat tolerable.
+* at 47 degrees: about 1.5 hours
+* at 51 degrees: about 10 - 25 minutes
-* at 55 degrees: about 2 - 5 minutes
+* at 55 degrees: about 2 - 10 minutes

+##### Lipid Envelope and Protein Decay
 * at 70 degrees: about 10 seconds (lipid envelope and proteins)

-#### Biochemicals
-Decay by biochemicals inactivate virions mainly from the outside by interacting with the spike protein or destroying the lipid envelope.
-Rates at room temperature (22 degree)
-* In sputum/nasal mucus/saliva/on the skin:
-  The decay rate double about every 10 degrees temperature increase.
-The rate is highest at relative humidities such that the samples shrink due to evaporation but don't dry out.
-  * at 4 degrees: about 5 to 10 hours
-  * at 22 degrees: a few hours (1 to 4 hours)
-* Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a few seconds
-* Soap: About 20 seconds

-#### Sunlight
-At low UV (e.g low sun in the fall) the halflife time is about 6 minutes and at high UV (e.g. sun in summer) about 2 min.

 ## Relevance